Welcome to Class 8 - Miss T Densley

 Hello and welcome to the Class 8 blog!
 We would love for you to know everything we have been up to.
 In Year 5 we do lots of learning and have lots of fun at the same time.

-Our topics last term included learning about William Shakespeare, Charles Dickens, the Victorians and the human body.
+Our topics in Autumn Term included learning about William Shakespeare, Charles Dickens, the Victorians and the human body.

-In the Spring term, we will continue our learning about the Victorians, as well as starting new units including; Properties and changes of Materials, Anicent Greece and Myths and Legends.
+In the Spring term, we continued our learning about the Victorians, as well as starting new units including; Properties and changes of Materials, Anicent Greece and Myths and Legends.

 Please enjoy looking at all of our fabulous work and just remember - eight is great!